 On July 6, 2018, the Company filed a complaint in the Eight Judicial Court, Clark County, Nevada against Vegas Valley Growers ("VVG").
 In the complaint, the Company alleges breach by VVG of the Technologies License Agreement dated April 27, 2017 between the parties and seeks general, special and punitive damages in the amount of \$3,876,850.
 On August 28, 2018, VVG filed an Answer and Counterclaim against the Company.
-On August 2, 2019, a jury found in favor of the Company and awarded the

-Company damages totaling \$2,773,321 plus pre- and post-judgment interest and attorneys' fees.
+On August 2, 2019, a jury found in favor of the Company and awarded the Company damages totaling \$2,773,321 plus pre- and post-judgment interest and attorneys' fees.
 In March 2020, VVG filed its opening appeal brief with the Nevada Supreme Court.
 The Company's response brief was due on May 15, 2020.
 After VVG filed its opening brief in March 2020, the Company filed a Motion to Strike portions of the brief and record.
 On August 27, 2020, the court ordered VVG to supplement its brief and the record.
 On October 27, 2020, the Company, in a joint request with VVG, filed a motion to extend its time to file its answering brief.
 The Company filed its answering brief in January 2021.
 VVG's reply brief was filed in March 2021.
 On July 23, 2021, the Nevada Supreme Court affirmed the trial court's damage award but remanded the case to the trial court to properly calculate post-judgment interest.
-After the affirmance, VVG filed a motion arguing that it did not.
+After the affirmance, VVG filed a petition for rehearing with the Nevada Supreme Court arguing it overlooked or misapprehended material facts in the record.
+The Company answered the rehearing petition arguing that it did not.
 On December 22, 2021, the Company received \$3,577,200 for most of the outstanding receivable plus interest and legal fees.
-There remains an unpaid balance of \$12,438 in long term accounts receivable balance will continue to accrue interest until paid.
+There remains an unpaid balance of \$12,438 in long term accounts receivable as of December 31, 2021.
+A second disbursement was made in January 2022 in the amount of \$362,698 which constituted accrued interest.
+The remaining long term accounts receivable balance will continue to accrue interest until paid.